-When emitting DWARF2 line number information, .file assigns filenames to the .debug_line file name table.
+When emitting DWARF2 line number information, .file assigns filenames to the .debug\line file name table.
 The syntax is:

 '''

-.file fileno filename
+file fileno filename.

 '''

 The fileno operand should be a unique positive integer to use as the index of the entry in the table.
-The filename operand is a C string literal.
+The filename operand is a C string literal enclosed in double quotes.
+The filename can include directory elements.
+If it does, then the directory will be added to the directory table and the basename will be added to the file table.

-The detail of filename indices is exposed to the user because the filename table is shared with the .debug_info section of the DWARF2 debugging information, and thus the user must know the exact indices that table entries will have.
+The detail of filename indices is exposed to the user because the filename table is shared with the .debug\info section of the DWARF2 debugging information, and thus the user must know the exact indices that table entries will have.